mlm-games/drumini-clap/README.md

 # Drumini

-A small Rust CLAP synth that runs headless on Android (for yadaw) and on desktop CLAP hosts.
+A small Rust CLAP drum plugin that runs headless on Android (for yadaw) and on desktop CLAP hosts.

 Build (Android on-device via Termux)
 ```sh